Does fasting on alternate days work? New study weighs in

 "I really think people just need to find what works for them," she said.
 "Not one diet fits everyone."

-Additionally, fasting potentially could be harmful for people with certain health conditions, such as diabetes -- so consult your doctor before attempting any major changes in your daily diet, such as alternate-day fasting.
+Additionally, fasting could be harmful for people with certain health conditions, such as diabetes -- so consult your doctor before attempting any major changes in your daily diet, such as alternate-day fasting.

-"I don't think there's anything magical to the diet at all," she said about alternate-day fasting.
-"I think it's just another way of tricking people into eating less food or helping people to kind of monitor how much food intake there is, or how much food they're taking in."
+"I don't think there's anything magical to the diet at all," she said of alternate-day fasting.
+"I think it's just another way of tricking people into eating less food or helping people to kind of monitor how much food intake there is or how much food they're taking in."